adestefa/machine-learning-in-c/README.md

 ![Image](imgs/artifical_neuron.png)

-Let's skip all the high level data science terms and see how we can use C to train a model using less complex maths, and learn about how ML works by stripping it down to basic elements making everything as simple as possible.
+So here we will try to skip over all the high level data science terms as much as possible and see how far we can get using C to train a model using less complex maths, and learn about how ML works by stripping it down to basic elements making everything as simple as possible from the ground up.

-Our first job is to start by building a single artificial neuron with a single input 'x' and weight 'w', that when summed will yield a desired outcome in 'y'.
+Our first job is to start by building a single artificial neuron with a single input 'x' and weight 'w', that when summed, will yield a desired outcome in 'y'.

 ![Image](imgs/single_input.png)